 Stafford Borough Council was formed on 1 April 1974, under the Local Government Act 1972, as a merger of the Municipal Borough of Stafford, Stone Urban District, Stafford Rural District and Stone Rural District and comprises of 23 ward areas.
 The Council is composed of 40 councillors who are elected every four years.
 The councillors are democratically accountable to residents of their wards.
-The political composition of seats (after the election in May 2015) for the 2018/19 financial year was as follows:
+The political composition of seats (after the election in May 2019) for the 2019/20 financial year was as follows:

 Party Name Seats

-Conservative 30
+Conservative 22

-Labour 7
+Labour 10

-Independent 3
+Independent 7

-(All out Borough Elections were held as part of the 4 year cycle in May 2019).
+Green Party 1

 All councillors meet together as the Council.
 Meetings of the Council are normally open to the public.
 Here councillors decide the Council's overall policies and set the budget each year.
 The Council appoints the Leader of the Council who appoints the Cabinet.
-The Council appoints Scrutiny Committees which together with the Council hold the Leader and Cabinet to
+The Council appoints Scrutiny Committees which together with the Council hold the Leader and Cabinet to account.